sophgo/tpu_compiler/README_tpu_breakdown.md

 The only information we need from the calibration process is a threshold value for each neuron tensor (threshold_y).
 The threshold is calculated based on histogram of each tensor during runtime.
 KLD is used to generate the threshold for now.
-Other information (rshift, multiplier, etc.) are derived later in compiler.
+Other information (rshift, multiplier, etc., either per-layer or per-channel) are derived in compiler, based on the threshold_y and the value of weight.

 we use `calibration_caffe` for now.
 But use `threshold_y` of each layer only.